 A museum of decorative art, a rocaille style decorated Throne Room and the Neptune Basin are some of the highlights that you can discover when visiting the Palace of Queluz, quite near Lisbon.
 Imagine yourself as a member of the royal court and stroll around this beautiful palace, which is one of the finest examples of Portuguese architecture from the late eighteenth century.

 If you're looking for a surfing challenge in Portugal visit the famous Praia do Norte in Nazaré, where in 2011 Hawaiian surfer Garrett McNamara surfed a wave more than 30 meters high, setting a Guinness Book record.
+Check out the best wind, waves and water!

 Water and animals could be the magic formula to make children happy.
 If you think that it gets harder and harder to come up with an excellent family program, what about spending a day on one of the many theme parks all over Algarve?
 You'll have plenty of laughs and memories to bring home.